myclonelife/exosphere/website/benefits.md

 ### Business benefits

-* __fast and affordable innovation:__
+* __innovation:__
-  Exosphere allows you to quickly develop and launch fully functional prototypes of cloud applications by plugging together existing front-end and back-end building blocks like Lego bricks.
+  With Exosphere you quickly develop and launch fully functional prototypes of cloud applications by plugging together existing front-end and back-end building blocks like Lego bricks.
-  This allows you to iterate fast and try out many ideas.
-  As your product solidifies and gains traction, you can gradually evolve these prototypes into production-grade applications without the dreaded [Big Rewrite](http://onstartups.com/tabid/3339/bid/2596/Why-You-Should-Almost-Never-Rewrite-Your-Software.aspx), and while keeping technical debt contained and manageable.
+  As the prototype solidifies and gains traction, you can gradually evolve it into a production-grade application by replacing one service at a time with more specific ones, without the dreaded [Big Rewrite](http://onstartups.com/tabid/3339/bid/2596/Why-You-Should-Almost-Never-Rewrite-Your-Software.aspx), and while keeping technical debt contained and manageable.